ParisaBM/ParisaBM/README.md

 - I’m Parisa.
 Nice of you to come by! 👋
 - I did a specialization in computer science and mathematics at Queen's University, and am now studying Linguistics also at Queen's.
-- Computer science is such a broad and fascinating subject and I've coded all sorts of things.
+- Computer science is such a broad and fascinating subject to me and I've coded all sorts of things.
 - See anything in my projects you think could be improved?
 Let me know.
 - My email is parisa.betel.miri@gmail.com